Skip to content

 • Fraud detection rate: percentage of fraudulent documents correctly identified.
 Target: above 95%.

-• False positive rate: percentage of authentic documents incorrectly flagged as suspicious.
+• False positive rate: percentage of authentic documents incorrectly flagged.
 Target: below 3%.

 • Onboarding time: total elapsed time from first interaction to file approval.
 Target: under 48 hours.